NewyorkDev/Google-Ads-Python/README.md

 ### The idea is to have a couple scripts that can start up an entire google ads account and manage basic operations

 ### This python script will
-- Read campaign names from a list or Google Sheet
-- Generate keywords using the Google Keywords Planner API
-- Add keywords to a Google Sheet
+- Connect to Google Sheet
+- Get lists of Campaign Names & Negative Keywords from worksheets
-- Create Campaigns
+- Create new Worksheets for campaign names
+- Generate keyword suggestions for each campaign
+- Save keyword suggestions to google sheets
-- Create keyword variants
+- Create Campaigns in Google Ads
-- Add Ad Groups to Campaigns
+- Add newly created Campaign Id's to data
-- Add keywords to the Ad Groups
+- Add negative keywords to newly created campaigns
--
+- For each Campaign generate Skags for each match variant

 # Getting Started
 ### Google Sheets Setup